-As far as we know, the Ornata (which is no longer being sold by Razer) and the Ornata Chroma are the only mecha-membrane keyboards to exist so far, though if they become popular, companies could certainly start to produce more of them.
+As far as we know, the Ornata – which is no longer being sold by Razer – and the Ornata Chroma are the only mecha-membrane keyboards to exist so far.
+However, if they become popular, companies could certainly start to produce more of them.

-We’ve used the Ornata Chroma (the Ornata and the Ornata Chroma are functionally the same, but, following the terminology of other Razer products, the Ornata Chroma has programmable RGB functionality.
+We’ve used the Ornata Chroma – the Ornata and the Ornata Chroma are almost the same, but, following the terminology of other Razer products, the Ornata Chroma has programmable RGB functionality.

 Table of ContentsShow

 The Mecha-Membrane Keyboard

 The Mecha-Membrane Switches combine the functionality and softness of a membrane keyboard with the tactile click and feedback of a mechanical keyboard.
 The overall experience is much like typing on a very soft, featherlight mechanical keyboard.

 If you’ve typed on a mechanical keyboard extensively before, this keyboard will not fool you.
 After all, the hardware behind it is all membrane keyboard, just with a mechanical switch added in for a more satisfying actuation.

 If you like the feeling of this gaming keyboard, you’ll quickly become addicted to it.
 For people who game, type, or work on their computers often, the keys are effortless to press, and they don’t cause finger fatigue nearly as quickly as a mechanical keyboard.

 However, it seems to be the case that mechanical keyboard users will have a harder time than membrane keyboard users in getting used to it, as it feels closer to membrane than mechanical.

 As far as volume goes, it’s not silent, but it’s not loud, either.
 The mechanical switch on the keys is there partially so that there’s a tactile “click” when typing, but it’s not obnoxious.

 Besides the keyboard, however, this is a standard Razer product, and the quality is par for the course from Razer.
 It comes with Razer’s standard magnetic detachable wrist rest, and it’s equipped with Razer’s usual chromatic RGB light show.

 It’s likely that, if you dislike how mechanical keyboards feel, you’ll still like the Ornata Chroma.
-However, if you don’t like how they sound, the Ornata isn’t for you, as it definitely makes an audible click.
+However, if you don’t like how they sound, the Ornata isn’t for you, as it makes an audible click.

 However, it’s also not a niche that everyone will understand.
-We highly recommend visiting a store and trying it in person before purchasing unless you’re very sure that you’ll like how this keyboard feels.
+We highly recommend visiting a store and trying it in person before purchasing unless you’re sure that you’ll like how this keyboard feels.

 The price of this keyboard is also a concern.
 It’s par for the course for most Razer products, but that also puts it in league with other high-quality mechanical keyboards.